 Do you find it challenging teaching the parts of speech?
 Especially to primary students?!
+Are you looking for grammar activities in the classroom?
 I have a simple guide you can follow that has made my life easier as a teacher and hopefully it will do the same for you.
 This post will get you started on how to teach NOUNS to your primary students.
 For each part of speech I do the same type of lessons.
 So they can all be adjusted to whatever you’re teaching.

 It is SO important to keep grammar visually appealing to primary students.
 When I was teaching, I taught in a classroom full of ESL/ELD/ELL students.
 On top of teaching them a new concept, I was also teaching them new words that many of them had never heard before.
 I feel that in the primary grades you can just assume that many students could use this visual refresher.
 If at any time you find yourself needing more, click here to be directed to my Grammar Bundle in my TpT store!